catalyzeio/paas-faq/background-processing.md

 Each worker process is started from your application service and therefore inherits all of the same attributes (network interfaces, environment variables, etc).
 Connecting to your database/cache/message broker service is done by consuming the same environment variables as your application.

 ## How is my worker process updated?
-On each build/redeploy of your application service your worker processes will also be redeployed so that they are running on the same code base as your web application.
+On each build/redeploy of your application service, your worker processes will also be redeployed so that they are running on the same code base as your web application.

 ## Error launching workers
 Worker process logs are sent to your environment's central logging service, you can search for them in the logging interface.
 All worker process logs that are logged to syslog will be forwarded to the logging service.
-If you receive an error regarding your contracted limits please contact your account manager.
+If you receive an error regarding your contracted limits, please contact your account manager.